IgorGap/Odigo/README.md

 # Odigo

+You can see the site by clicking on the link https://igorgap.github.io/Odigo/

 Site about Japan.
 To launch the site, you need to download my repository and open the HTML file in your browser

 </p>